 The Company periodically borrows under its commercial paper program and may borrow under it in future periods.
-The Company had average daily commercial paper outstanding of \$1.0 billion and \$1.1 billion at a weighted average interest rate of 5.04% and 0.33% for the six months ended February 28, 2023 and 2022, respectively.
+As of May 31, 2023, the Company's outstanding commercial paper had a weighted average interest rate of 6.03%.
+As of August 31, 2022 the Company had no borrowings outstanding under the commercial paper program.